This piece was originally posted in 2022 but has since been updated.

 Of their fifteen studio albums, only six have managed to go Gold.
 Three of them have cracked the top ten with Billy Breathes and Fuego reaching number seven and The Story of the Ghost reaching number eight.
 They’ve done a little better with songs.
 Both “Heavy Things” and “The Connection” reached number two on Billboard’s Adult Alternative Airplay chart.
 However, the last song they had to make any noise on that chart was “Breath and Burning,” which made it to 23 in 2016.
 They’re not exactly tearing up the charts and truth be told, it might not even be a song that the majority of Phish fans like.

 It’s kind of a one-lane highway with Phish.
 They don’t have tiers of success.
 Yes, they are touring juggernauts, and that matters.
 But on the flip side, they don’t have much of a legacy when it comes to success commercially with sales and charts, which is something the hall factors in when nominating acts.

 Wait, how does the Hall decide who gets nominated?

-From a press release that came out today: “To be eligible for nomination, an individual artist or band must have released its first commercial recording at least 25 years prior to the year of nomination.
-Factors such as an artist’s musical influence on other artists, length and depth of career and the body of work, innovation, and superiority in style and technique are taken into consideration.”
+From a press release that came out in 2022: “To be eligible for nomination, an individual artist or band must have released its first commercial recording at least 25 years prior to the year of nomination.
+Factors such as an artist’s musical influence on other artists, length, and depth of career and the body of work, innovation, and superiority in style and technique are taken into consideration.”

 Okay, helpful.
 Thank you.
 But breaking that down into bullet points, doesn’t Phish have a case?
 They released their first album well over 25 years ago, their influence is undeniable, the length & depth of their career can be summed up by the fact that they tore shit up in the summer of 2021 with the fire of a thousand splendid suns, innovation is their bread and butter and no one can question their chops.